US Voting Server At Heart of Russian Hack Probe Mysteriously Wiped - Slashdot

 I'm thinking this is a clear violation of election law.
 IANAL but, given the timing of the destruction of the records -- mere days after the lawsuit was filed -- I wonder whether it's also obstruction of justice.

-Nothing to see here (Score:3)
+Nothing to see here (Score:4, Interesting)

 Move along.
 Ignore the man behind the curtain.
 Electronic voting systems are perfectly safe.
 There's no need to keep any paper records because the machines never make mistakes and are secure from intrusion.